Alice Mak (politician): Political career

 Mak was handpicked by Wong Kwok-hing to run in the 2012 Hong Kong legislative election.
 She came in 8th place after Civic Party's Kwok Ka-ki received the most votes, and was elected to the Legislative Council of Hong Kong with 7.07% electorate support.
-Mak also participated in the 2016 legislative election, coming in 6th place after popular localist Eddie Chu topped the race with the most votes.
+Mak also participated in the 2016 legislative election, coming in 6th place after popular localist camp Eddie Chu topped the race with the most votes.
 She kept her seat on the Legislative Council after receiving 49,680 votes, which represented 8.32% of the electorate.

 She lost her seat in the District Council during the 2019 elections following a general rout of pro-Beijing candidates amidst the 2019–20 Hong Kong protests.
 She was defeated by Civic Party's Henry Sin Ho-fai, losing to him with 40.12% of the votes.
 Mak admitted that she, along with other pro-establishment candidates, lost because the Hong Kong government "provoked many people with its way of administering".

 On 18 June 2022, she resigned from the Legislative Council to become Hong Kong's Secretary for Home and Youth Affairs.